jarossnd/arch-linux-install-notes/arch-linux-install-grub.md

 # Installing Arch Linux

-> Note: This article assumes you are using a US keyboard layout and we will also be setting up swap as a file instead of a partition.
-You should also read the official Arch installation guide https://wiki.archlinux.org/index.php/installation_guide.
+> Note: This article assumes you are using a US keyboard layout.
+You should also read the official [Arch installation guide](https://wiki.archlinux.org/index.php/installation_guide).

 1. Set the keyboard
-    - If you are not using a US Keyboard then you will need to set the appropriate keymap
+    - If you are not using a US keyboard then you will need to set the appropriate keymap
     - You do not need to complete the below steps if you are already using a standard US keyboard
     - `ls /usr/share/kbd/keymaps/**/*.map.gz` (Find the keymap you want to use)
     - `loadkeys de-latin1`